on Your Irish Family History

 - Try to establish as carefully and completely as possible the basic genealogical facts (date and place of birth/baptism, date and place of marriage, and date and place of death/burial) of as many of your near relatives as you can.

 - Do not ignore family legends - but also do not take them as certain to be literally true.
 Rather, use them as yet another source of guidance for your efforts at finding out the truth about the past.

 - Be organised & honest.
 You must be systematic and organised so start with a simple filing system and organise a file for storing letters, photocopies, certificates and other documents.
 Create a folder or directory in your computer, where you can put emails, notes and information gathered from the internet.
 Your record keeping must also be honest - there are always skeletons in the cupboard to a greater or lesser degree - do not ignore them.

 - Determine fact from fiction - not all the information will be accurate.

 - It will not always be an easy passage and you are bound to encounter blocks and obstacles along the way.
 The only way to deal with these obstacles is come back to the process over and over again to analyze your next move.
-The Desperate Genealogists Idea Book, aptly sub-titled 'Creative Ways to Outsmart Your Elusive Ancestors' is a genealogy ebook you may find useful as it is packed with research tips and ideas.

 - For background information about the people and places you'll be researching, check the books in your local library, and maybe buy one or two of those that seem most useful.
 If you find useful information in any books, make sure you keep enough reference material to enable you to walk back into the same place at a later date, locate the book and find the reference again.